Welcome to TestLodge! If you're new to our software then this tutorial will help you with all you need to know to get started.

 Projects are where all of your test data lives (test plans, test cases, reports, etc).
 A TestLodge account can have multiple projects.
 Maybe you have different websites or products you test.
 Creating a project for each of these might make sense.

 Once you create your project, you’ll be taken to the Overview section of that project.
-From here, it’s time to start creating your test documents.
+From here, it’s time to start creating your various test documents.

 Creating a Test Plan